 Now you’re ready to plan your trip, and you need to decide how to do it.
 Some people still use paper maps – 1:25k is best because it shows more detail.

-TrailWise is is the Green Lane Association’s national database of green roads (and other rights of way).
-It is like Wikipedia where users can upload comments to the system, and is extremely handy.
-You can view routes in OS map mode, look at Google Street View to see what the start of a lane might look like, along with a host of other features.
-Each lane has a UID (Unique Identification Number), so it’s easy to discuss routes online with others users.
+TW2 is the Green Lane Association’s national database of green roads (and other rights of way).
+It is like Wikipedia where users can upload comments and photographs to the system, which is extremely handy.
+You can view routes in OS map mode along with a host of other features.
+Each lane has a UID (Unique Identification Number), so it’s easy to discuss routes online with other users.

 You may also want to check whether the routes are clear of TROs.
 Most counties post a list of TROs on their website, but if not, check with your local GLASS rep who should be able to advise.